-nvestee name Investee name Valuation technique Significant unobservable inputs and assumptions Inter-relationship between Key unobservable inputs and fair value measurement Chambishi Metals PIc Discounted cash flows: It is an income approach to valuation and the most widely used valuation methodology.
-It computes the value of a business by calculating the present value of anticipated future cash flow generated by the business.
-The expected net cash flows are discounted using risk adjusted discount rates.
-There has been no changes to the valuation technique applied in the prior year Target capital structure Debt to total capitalisation (2017:46%, 2016:46%).
-Equity to total capitalisation (2017:54%, 2016:54%) Cost of debt Cost of debt (2017:9.0%, 2016:9%).
-Tax rate (2017:35%, 2016:30%).
-After tax cost of debt (2017:5.85%, 2016:5.9%).
-After tax cost of debt (2017:6.07%, 2016:5.2%).
-After tax cost of debt (2017:8.0%, 2016:11.5%).
-Market risk premium (2017:6.07%, 2016:5.2%).
-Levered beta (2017:0.6, 2016:1.3).
-The assumptions considered were as follows: - Projects copper prices to be at USD/tonne6,000 for the period FY17P to FY21P.
+Investee name Valuation technique Significant unobservable inputs and assumptions Inter-relationship between Key unobservable inputs and fair val- ue measurement Chambishi Metals Plc Discounted cash flows: • Target capital structure It is an income approach to valuation and the most widely used valuation methodology.
+It computes the value of a business by the value of a business by the value of a business by calculating the present value of anticipated future value of anticipated future cash flow generated by the business.
+The expected net cash flows adjusted discount rates.
+There has been no changes to the valuation technique applied in the prior year prior year million in FY 17P, followi projected for ead Target capital structure Debt to total capitalisation (2017: 54%, 2016: 46%).
+Equity to total capitalisation (2017: 54%, 2016: 54%) Cost of debt (2017: 9.0%, 2016: 9%).
+Cost of debt (2017: 9.0%).
+After tax cost of debt (2017: 5.85%, 2016: 5.9%).
+After tax cost of debt (2017: 5.85%, 2016: 5.9%).
+Cost of equity Risk free rate (2017: 0.6, 2016: 11.5%) Market risk premium (2017: 6.07%, 2016: 5.2%) Levered beta (2017: 0.6, 2016: 1.3).
+Projects copper prices to be at USD/tonne6,000 for the period FY17P to FY21Pwhile cobpart prices to be at USD/tonne6,000 for the period FY17P to FY21Pwhile cobpart prices to be at USD/tonne6,000 for the period FY17P to FY21Pwhile cobpart prices to be at USD/tonne6,000 for the period FY17P to Frojects growth in revenues from USD313 million in FY17P to USD 389 million in FY21P.
 Projects growth in revenues from USD313 million in FY17P to USD 389 million in FY21P.
-Projects 28% revenue growth in FY18P, mainly driven by projected 102% increase in cobalt production, would result in significant EBITDA growth.
-Projects 28% revenue growth in FY21P.
-Maintenance capex spend of USD 2.5 million has been budgeted for in FY17P, following which, USD 5.0 million of capex spend has been projected for each year to FY21P.
-The estimated fair value would increase/(decrease) if: • Equity to total capitalisation were higher/(lower) • Cost of debt were lower/(higher) • The cost of equity were higher/(lower) • Target capital structure of debt to total capitalisation. • Copper prices higher/(lower) • Capital expenditure (higher)/ lower • Copper prices higher/(lower)
+Projects growth in revenues from USD313 million in FY17P to USD 389 million in FY21P.
+Projects growth in revenues from USD313 million in FY17P to USD 389 million in FY17P to 12.5 in FY21 Projects growth in revenues from USD313 million in FY17P to USD 389 million in FY17P following which, USD 5.0 million of capex spend has been projected for each year to FY21P.
+The estimated fair value would increase/(decrease) if: Equity to total capitalisation were higher/lower) Cost of debt were lower/ (higher) The cost of equity were higher/ (lower) Target capital structure of debt to total capitalisation.
+Copper prices higher/(lower) Copper prices higher/(lower) Copper prices higher/(lower) Copper prices higher/(lower)

-Financial assets at fair value through profit or loss (continued) 20
+- 20 Financial assets at fair value through profit or loss (continued) - (b) Measurement of fair value (continued)

-Investee name Valuation technique Significant unobservable inputs Inter-relationship between Key unobservable inputs and fair value measurement NFC Africa Mines PIc The RV Valuation Methodology is based upon how similar companies are currently priced by the market.
-RV Valuation methods establish the value of a business in comparison to pricing multiples from transactions involving similar businesses or valuation multiples from comparable business that are listed on stock exchanges.
-There has been no changes to the valuation technique applied in the prior year.
-Price/Book Value (P/BV) P/BV Multiple - 2017: 1.1 (2016:0.26). (decrease) if: P/BV wer P/BV multiple - 2017: 1.1 (2016:0.26).
-The estimated fair value would increase/ (decrease) if: P/BV were higher/(lower) P/BV multiple were higher/(lower)
+Investee name Valuation technique Significant unobservable inputs Inter-relationship between Key unob- servable inputs and fair value meas- urement NFC Africa Mines Plc The RV Valuation Methodology is based upon how similar companies are currently priced by the market.
+RV Valuation methods establish the value of a business in comparison to pricing multiples from transactions involving similar businesses or valuation multiples from comparable business that are listed on stock exchanges There has been no changes to the valuation technique Price/Book Value (P/BV) P/BV Multiple - 2017: 1.1 (2016:0.26). (decrease) if: P/BV wer P/BV wuu The estimated fair value would increase/ (decrease) if: P/BV were higher/(lower) P/BV multiple were higher/(lower) applied in the prior year.